How to apply?

 Besides, Juliane lectures at various art schools and curates film programmes.
 Her video works are distributed by arsenal distribution - Institute for Film and Video Art.

 more information: www.juliane.de

 Hanna Horsberg Hansen is a Norwegian art historian.
-She is head of the Art department, where she teaches art history and –theory.
+She works at the Art department, where she teaches art history and –theory.

 She is a pioneering scholar within the field of Sámi art.
 The last twenty years she has published stories about Sámi art from heterogeneous perspectives rather than an art history, as she recognizes that art history as a Eurocentric, linear history of evolution tends to marginalize and rather castigate all art that do not fit in to the evolution as primitive.
 Her publications comprise stories about contemporary as well as historic art, institution building and the connections between Sámi art and politicsProfessor i kunsthistorie